Kris: Forging

-Cultural beliefs
+Culture

 Kris were worn at special ceremonies, with heirloom blades being handed down through successive generations.
 Both men and women might wear them, though those for women are smaller.
 A rich spirituality and mythology developed around the weapon.
-Kris are used for display, as talismans with magical powers, weapons, sanctified heirloom, auxiliary equipment for court soldiers, as an accessory for ceremonial dress, an indicator of social status, a symbol of heroism, etc.
+Kris are used for display, as talismans with magical powers, as weapons, sanctified heirloom, auxiliary equipment for court soldiers, as an accessory for ceremonial dress, an indicator of social status, a symbol of heroism, etc.

 In the Barong dance of Bali there is a segment called keris dance, in which the villain Rangda magically enchants Airlangga's soldiers to commit suicide, while another magician makes them invulnerable to sharp objects.
 In a trance state, the male dancers stab themselves in the chest with their own kris but remain unhurt.

-Keris dance is actually a dangerous dance, since it can lead to a fatal accident that may cause injury or death.
-In February 2021, a 16 years old boy keris dancer was stabbed to death right in his heart by his own kris in a trance, during a Rangda dance performance in Banjar Blong Gede, Pemecutan Kaja, Denpasar, Bali.
+The kris dance is a potentially dangerous dance and can lead to fatal accidents.
+In February 2021, a 16-year-old kris dancer was stabbed to death in his heart by his own kris, during a Rangda dance performance in Denpasar, Bali.

 In Javanese culture the kris is revered as tosan aji (Javanese for "sacred heirloom weapon") and considered a pusaka.
-The kris is believed to have the ability to infuse bravery upon its holder: this property is known as piyandel in Javanese which means "to add self-confidence".
-The pusaka kris or kris-tipped spear given by a Javanese king to nobles or his subjects, was meant to symbolize the king's confidence bestowed upon the receiver and is considered a great honor.
-During the Javanese wedding ceremony, a kris is required to be adorned with chains of jasmine flower arrangement as an important part of Javanese groom's wedding costume.
-The addition of jasmine arrangement around the kris was meant as a symbol that a man should not easily be angry, cruel, fierce, too aggressive, tyrannical and abusive.
+The kris is believed to have the ability to infuse bravery upon its holder: this property is known as piyandel in Javanese, which means "to add self-confidence".
+The pusaka kris or kris-tipped spear given by a Javanese king to nobles or his subjects was meant to symbolize the king's confidence bestowed upon the receiver and is considered a great honor.
+During the Javanese wedding ceremony, a kris is required to be adorned with chains of jasmine flower arrangement as an important part of the Javanese groom's wedding costume.
+The addition of the jasmine arrangement around the kris was meant as a symbol that a man should not easily be angry, cruel, fierce, too aggressive, tyrannical and abusive.